znly/rules_go/README.md

 ## Setup

-* Decide on the name of your package, eg. `github.com/joe/project`.
-It's important to choose a name that will match where others will download your code.
-This will be a prefix for import paths within your project.
-* Create a file at the top of your repository named `WORKSPACE`, and add the following code, verbatim.
+* Create a file at the top of your repository named `WORKSPACE`, and add one of the following snippets, verbatim.
 This will let Bazel fetch necessary dependencies from this repository and a few others.
-You can add more external dependencies to this file later (see [go_repository](#go_repository) below).
   If you're using the latest stable release you can use the following contents:

     ```bzl